Shivshreeram/Brain-tumor-Classification/README.md

 # Brain Tumor Classification using CNNs

-This repository contains the implementation of a Convolutional Neural Network (CNN) model for the classification of brain tumors using labeled MRI images.
-The project leverages TensorFlow and Keras to build, train, and evaluate the model, including data preprocessing, training with callbacks, and performance visualization.
+This repository contains the implementation of a Convolutional Neural Network (CNN) model aimed at classifying MRI images to detect brain tumors.
+The project focuses on preparing the data, developing and training the model, and evaluating its accuracy in distinguishing between tumor and non-tumor cases.

 ---